How Do We Pick the Safest Cities? Our Rankings Explained

 What we’re doing to improve our reports

 We constantly seek to improve our reports and provide valuable insights into safety and crime across the US.
-In light of current events and unrest across the country throughout the past three years, we're taking an even closer look at how we report on the communities we rank.
+In light of current events and unrest across the country throughout the past four years, we're taking an even closer look at how we report on the communities we rank.

 We recognize that using FBI crime data, as self-reported by local law enforcement agencies, is a one-dimensional and inadequate measure of our nation’s communities.